New variants of Perfect Non-crossing Matchings: Monochromatic points in general position

 The \emph{radial ordering} of a point $p\in P$ is the counterclockwise circular ordering of the points in $P\setminus p$ by angle around $p$.
-It is well known that the radial orderings of all $p\in P$ can be computed in $O(n^2)$ total time using the dual line arrangement of $P$, see e.g.,~\cite{handbook-arrangements,handbook-visibility}.
+It is well known that the radial orderings of all $p\in P$ can be computed in $O(n^2)$ total time using the dual line arrangement of $P$, see e.g.~\cite{handbook-arrangements,handbook-visibility}.

-Given a subset $A \subseteq P$, we define the \emph{$A$-weak radial ordering} of a point $p\in P$ as the radial ordering of $p$ where the points from $A$ that occur between two points from $\overline{A}:=P\setminus A$ are given as an unordered set, see \cref{fig:general}c.
-We are interested in the $\overline{ \ch(P)}$-weak radial orderings of the points in $ \ch(P)$ since these allow us to check the feasibility of all pairs $(q_i,q_j)$ in $O(nh)$ total time using \cref{lem:monoGeneralCondition}.
+Given a subset $A \subseteq P$, we define the \emph{$A$-weak radial ordering} of a point $p\in P$ as the radial ordering of $p$ where the points from $A$ that occur between two points from $\overline{A}:=P\setminus A$ are given as an unordered set, see Figures \ref{fig:general}b and \ref{fig:general}c.
+We are interested in the $\overline{ \ch(P)}$-weak radial orderings of the points in $ \ch(P)$.
+These are of interest, as they allow us to check the feasibility of all pairs $(q_i,q_j)$ of points $q_i,q_j \in \ch(P)$ in $O(nh)$ total time using \cref{lem:monoGeneralCondition}.

 \begin{lemma} Given a set of points $P$ and a subset $A \subseteq P$ with $|P|=n$ and $|A|=k$, the $\overline{A}$-weak radial orderings of all points in $A$ can be computed in $O(nk)$ time. \end{lemma}